Myoclonus epilepsy with ragged-red fibers

-Neurocutaneous syndromes are a diverse group of distinctive developmental diseases that affect the nervous system and the skin and have systemic lesions in multiple organ systems, including bone, endocrine glands, eye, kidney, heart, and lung.
+Neurocutaneous syndromes are a diverse group of distinctive developmental diseases that affect the nervous system and the skin and have systemic lesions in multiple organs, including bone, endocrine glands, eye, kidney, heart, and lung.
 Neoplasms, both benign and malignant, are frequent in some of the diseases.
 In several neurocutaneous syndromes overgrowth is a primary feature.
-Primary neurocutaneous syndromes share a common embryological basis as all are disorders of neural crest and, therefore, can be included in the group of neurocristopathies.
+Neurocutaneous syndromes share a common embryological basis as all are disorders of neural crest and, therefore, can be included in the group of neurocristopathies.
 Autosomal dominant transmission is present in neurofibromatosis 1 and tuberous sclerosis complex, the two most frequent neurocutaneous syndromes.
 Different Mendelian traits are expressed in other neurocutaneous syndromes.
 The majority of neurocutaneous syndromes, however, are probably single gene mutations; hence, patients lack a family history of the disorder, and they are “sporadic” diseases.
 In all the neurocutaneous syndromes included in this review, the defective genes have been identified.
-Epidermal nevus syndrome and neurocutaneous melanocytosis are characterized by nevi; other neurocutaneous syndromes are characterized by vascular lesions, such as Sturge-Weber syndrome, Klippel-Trenaunay syndrome, PHACES syndrome, and megalencephaly-capillary malformation syndrome.
+Epidermal nevus syndromes and neurocutaneous melanocytosis are characterized by nevi; other neurocutaneous syndromes are characterized by vascular lesions, such as Sturge-Weber syndrome, Klippel-Trenaunay syndrome, PHACES syndrome, and megalencephaly-capillary malformation syndrome.
 Waardenburg syndrome, a well-known neurocristopathy, also fulfills the criteria to be considered a primary neurocutaneous syndrome.

-• Neurocutaneous syndromes are a group of congenital disorders that have in common the involvement of the ectodermal derivatives nervous system and skin, but also include many mesodermal and endodermal derivatives.
+• Neurocutaneous syndromes are a group of congenital disorders that have in common the involvement of the ectodermal derivatives, nervous system, and skin, but also include many mesodermal and endodermal derivatives.

 • Many lesions are hamartomatous.